xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/openbmc/openbmc.rst

 Manually Define Nodes
 =====================

-**Manually Define Node** means if admin knows the detailed information of the physical server, ``mkdef`` command can be used to manually define it into xCAT database..
+If admin knows the detailed information of the physical server, ``mkdef`` command can be used to manually define it into xCAT database.

 In this document, the following configuration is used as an example